get-abebe/introsde-2016-assignment-1/README.md

 PersonsMarsh.json file by using JaxbJson class from java objects.
 All the marshaling and un-marshaling tasks

-corresponds to java classes which are found in jaxbClass, people.generated and model packages.
+corresponds to java classes which are found in jaxbClass, people.generated and model packages.<br />

 To execute the code, first go to my public repository( introsde-2016-assignment-1) click clone or download the